jfelten/hook_manager/README.md

 # Hook Manager

-## This is a simple utility designed to automate the management of github hooks.
+## This is a simple utility designed to automate the management and life cycle of github hooks.

 This is a command line tool designed for scripting automated github webhook setup and configuration.
-The original intent isto automate giuhub hooks kubernetes prow CI.
-The idea is to create hooks that last the life time of a CI system deployment and are then discarded when the CI process completes.
+The idea is to create hooks that last the life time of a process making it ideal for container based frameworks like kubernetes.

 How it works:

-set up process --> create new access token (prompt for password) --> Uee token to create webhooks for list of repos --> on application shut down remove hooks and revoke access token
+set up process --> create new access token (prompt for password) --> Use token to create webhooks for list of repos --> on application shut down remove hooks and revoke access token

 ## Local Installation